agentlang-ai/agentlang-docs/docs/rbac.md

   :rbac [{:roles ["manager"] :allow [:create]}
          {:roles ["employee"] :allow [:read]}]})
 ```
-When a user belonging to the "manager" role creates a company, that user also becomes the *owner* of that
+When a user belonging to the "manager" role creates an instance of `:Company`, that user also becomes the *owner* of that
-company.
+instance.
 A user may *read*, *update* or *delete* an entity-instance that it owns.
 The user may also assign new owners
-or grant permissions to that instance to other users.
+or grant permissions on that instance to other users.

+**Note** The role named `admin` is special - users belonging to that role can execute CRUD operations on all entities in the system.
+(In a sense, they become "superusers" of the system).

 ## Identity management

 Users are represented by instances of the `:Fractl.Kernel.Identity/User` entity.
-A common way, new users are added to the application
+New users are usually added to the application
-is via the `/_signup` API:
+through the `/_signup` API:

 ```shell
 $ curl -X POST http://localhost:8080/_signup/ \